parklab/comparative-website/chromatin.md

 ### ChIP-chip

 For the fly data, genomic DNA Tiling Arrays v2.0 (Affymetrix) were used to hybridize ChIP and input DNA.
 We obtained the log-intensity ratio values (M-values) for all perfect match (PM) probes: M = log2(ChIP intensity) - log2(input intensity), and performed a whole-genome baseline shift so that the mean of M in each microarray is equal to 0.
 The smoothed log intensity ratios were calculated using LOWESS with a smoothing span corresponding to 500 bp, combining normalized data from two replicate experiments.
 For the worm data, a custom Nimblegen two-channel whole genome microarray platform was used to hybridize both ChIP and input DNA.
 [MA2C](http://www.ncbi.nlm.nih.gov/pubmed/17727723) was used to preprocess the data to obtain a normalized and median centered log2 ratio for each probe.
-All data are publicly accessible through the modENCODE data portal or modMine.

 ## <a name="hiHMM"></a> hiHMM chromatin state tracks